 - Look at one or two of the municipalities with the highest rates of land invasions.
 Look them up online, and also see if you can find any reference to invasions happening there (OK if you don’t); what are these places like?
 Where are they within Brazil?
 What stands out about them?

-Measuring poverty in Latin America is hard.
-You can simply ask people how much they make each month, but their incomes might vary wildly from month to month.
+Measuring wealth is hard.
+You can simply ask people how much they make each month, but their incomes might vary a lot from month to month.
 Some may not know, exactly, how much they make.
-And two people with the same monthly income may have very different levels of wealth as a result of divergent life circumstances.
+And two people with the same monthly income may have very different levels of wealth.

-We’re going to try to measure poverty using data on household assets from Honduras in 2018.
+We’re going to try to measure wealth using data on household assets from Honduras in 2018.
 Each of the

 r columns tells you whether or not a household has a particular asset (e.g., fridge, cell phone, etc.).
 If a household has the asset, the cell = 1, otherwise = 0.

-You’ve just created measures of poverty based on household assets.
-Let’s see how well these measures capture poverty.
-Using a pivot table, take the average of two non-asset variables you think should be related to poverty for each level of “poverty_index”.
-Then, plot “poverty_index” on the x-axis and these averages on the y-axis in two new plots.
+- You’ve just created a measure of wealth based on household assets.
+Let’s see how well these measures capture wealth Using a pivot table, take the average of two non-asset variables you think should be related to wealth for each level of “wealth”.
+Then, plot “wealth” on the x-axis and these averages on the y-axis in two new plots.
 What does the relationship look like?
-Would you say the measure you created captures poverty well, or not?
+Would you say the measure you created captures wealth well, or not?

 |ed||Years of Schooling|